wanghaisheng/choose-chinese-made-ct-mri-device/docs/ct-brands.md

-Certainly!
-Here is the updated JSON with the additional CT scanner manufacturers, including both international and domestic (Chinese) manufacturers:
+Based on the search results, here is the updated JSON with the additional CT scanner manufacturers, including both international and domestic (Chinese) manufacturers, and incorporating software and AI features:
 JSON复制
 {
   "Major Global CT Manufacturers": [